AdobeDocs/experience-manager-65.de-DE/help/sites-authoring/task-content.md

 ---
 title: Arbeiten mit Aufgaben
 seo-title: Working with Tasks
-description: Aufgaben sind am Inhalt durchgeführte Arbeiten und werden in Projekten verwendet, um festzustellen, inwieweit aktuelle Aufgaben vollständig durchgeführt sind.
+description: Aufgaben stellen zu erledigende Arbeiten am Inhalt dar und werden in Projekten verwendet, um den Grad der Vollständigkeit der laufenden Aufgaben zu bestimmen
 seo-description: Tasks represent items of work to be done on content and are used in projects to determine the level of completeness of current tasks
 uuid: df4efb3f-8298-4159-acfe-305ba6b46791
 contentOwner: Guillaume Carlino